HELLO. HI. ALOHA. HOLA. BONJOUR. CIAO. KONNICHIWA.

 It hasn’t been an easy road.
 All addicts are emotional.
 Emotions are difficult to handle.
 Addicts avoid emotions.
 I knew if I wanted to be successful in recovery, I had my emotions head on.
 I could no longer pretend that I was feeling what I was feeling.
 I had to allow myself to feel everything, and it was very hard to do.

 Every single day is a challenge for me.
 How will I feel today?
 What obstacles will I have to overcome?
 What emotions will I go through?
 Like other addicts I have good and bad days.
 The bad days are the ones that challenge my weakness, bring out my addiction.
-When I’m overwhelmed or anxious, when I’m sad and heart broken…it makes me crave sugar.
+When I’m overwhelmed or anxious, when I’m sad and heartbroken…it makes me crave sugar even more.
 It’s in those times I have to work harder to get through it.
-I’m happy to say that I have been able to get through it by taking life as it comes one day, one hour, one minute, one second at a time.
+You have to just put one foot in front of the other, and take one step at a time.
+I can’t worry about tomorrow, I can’t even worry about today.
+I have to focus on right now, living in this moment, and take it one day, one hour, one minute, one second at a time.

-Let your journey begin…
+Let the journey begin!

 Anything is possible, even overcoming a sweet addiction.

 Michelle, aka Hopeful Addict